Last Updated Jan 26, 2023

-Lehka Hlava has as much atmosphere as Radost FX, but the vibe is much more relaxed.
+Lehka Hlava is a stalwart of Prague’s veggie scene a relaxed vibe and an engaging interior.
 The food is delicious, from Asian tofu stir-fry to goat cheese salad, and the design of the dining rooms, including one with twinkling stars on the ceiling, is reason enough to visit.
 There’s also fresh juice, teas and organic beer and wine.
 Tucked into a quaint side street near the Charles Bridge, Lehka Hlava is often busy, so reservations are recommended.
 If you’re in town on the first Sunday of the month, their brunch is well worth a visit.
 Many of Lehka Hlava’s dishes are vegan.

-If you like to keep it raw you’re in luck, because there’s recently been a raw renaissance on Prague’s dining scene.
-One tram stop from the main train station, at Husinecka, you’ll find Secret of Raw, dishing up delightful raw food, from tacos to pizza.
-Closer to the center in the “gourmet passage” on Dlouha, MyRaw Café in the is a more gourmet version of raw food, with breakfast, lunch and dinner specialities.
+In the “gourmet passage” on Dlouha, MyRaw Café in the is an (unsurprisingly) gourmet version of raw food, with breakfast, lunch and dinner specialities.
 Add a vacuum-pot coffee, or a pineapple, lemongrass and mint juice to round off your deliciously healthy meal.